Corrugated Plastic Recycling: Best Practices

 1. A Brief History of Corrugated Plastic

 Before diving into corrugated plastic recycling best practices, let’s first discuss what exactly it is.
-Corrugated plastic, commonly known under trade names such as Coroplast, Correx, or Polyflute, really emerged in the 1990s as a lightweight, durable alternative to corrugated fiberboard (Coroplast).
+Corrugated plastic, which is commonly known by many names such as Coroplast, Correx, Polyflute, corriboard, and fluted plastic, really emerged in the 1990s as a lightweight, durable alternative to corrugated fiberboard (Coroplast).
 The material is made by extruding twin-wall plastic sheets—akin in concept to corrugated cardboard, but composed of high-impact polypropylene resin—producing a rigid, moisture-resistant board.

-The first commercial twin-wall corrugated plastic sheets were introduced in the late 1970s, with Coroplast (founded in 1974 in Montreal, Canada) widely recognized as an early innovator.
-Throughout the 1980s and 1990s, industries began adopting corrugated plastic as a reusable, longer-lasting alternative to OCC (old corrugated containers).
-Signage, returnable packaging, and reusable totes became popular applications, especially in automotive, agriculture, pharmaceutical and manufacturing sectors.
+The first commercial twin-wall corrugated plastic sheets were introduced in the late 1970s, with Coroplast (a brand founded in 1974 in Montreal, Canada) widely recognized as an early innovator and company in the field.
+Throughout the 1980s and 1990s, industries began adopting corrugated plastic as a reusable, longer-life alternative to OCC (old corrugated containers).
+Signage, returnable packaging, reusable totes, and construction became popular applications, especially in automotive, agriculture, pharmaceutical and manufacturing sectors.
 The demand grew rapidly as companies sought alternatives to single-use packaging.

 2. What It's Made Of

 Corrugated plastic is primarily made from polypropylene (PP)—specifically high-impact polypropylene resin.
-This plastic offers an excellent balance of strength, chemical resistance, impact resistance, and temperature stability.
+This material is typically formed into corrugated plastic sheets, which are valued for their excellent balance of strength, chemical resistance, impact resistance, and temperature stability.
+Corrugated plastic recyclable properties mean that these sheets can be collected after use, melted down, and reprocessed into new raw materials or other products, supporting a circular economy and reducing waste.
 Its versatility makes it ideal for fabrication into everything from packaging dividers and reusable totes to signage and protective layering within pallets.
+Discarded corrugated plastic sheets are often transported to recycling facilities, where advancements in recycling technology continue to enhance the efficiency and sustainability of the process.
+Chemical recycling methods, such as pyrolysis, break the molecular bonds within the plastic, enabling further reprocessing and contributing to the reduction of landfill waste.
 Due to its rigidity and resilience, corrugated plastic is also used in custom die-cut applications, insulation panels, and horticultural propagation trays.
 Some variants use polyethylene (PE), particularly high-density polyethylene (HDPE), but PP remains the dominant resin due to its strength-to-weight ratio and ease of recycling.

 3. Common Uses and Industry Applications